renovatebot/renovate/website/docs/configuration-options.md

 ## nuget

 The `nuget` configuration object is used to control settings for the NuGet package manager.
-The NuGet package manager supports SDK-style .csproj's, as described [here](https://natemcmaster.com/blog/2017/03/09/vs2015-to-vs2017-upgrade/).
+The NuGet package manager supports SDK-style `.csproj` format, as described [here](https://natemcmaster.com/blog/2017/03/09/vs2015-to-vs2017-upgrade/).
 This means that .NET Core projects are all supported but any .NET Framework projects need to be updated to the new `.csproj` format in order to be detected and supported by Renovate.

 ## nvm